 Iteris, Inc. (referred to collectively in this report as "Iteris," the "Company," "we," "our," and "us") is a provider of smart mobility infrastructure management solutions.
 Our cloud-enabled end-to-end solutions help public transportation agencies, municipalities, commercial entities and other transportation infrastructure providers monitor, visualize, and optimize mobility infrastructure to make mobility safe, efficient and sustainable for everyone.
 As a pioneer in intelligent transportation systems ("ITS") technology, our intellectual property, products and software-as-a-service ("SaaS") offerings represent a comprehensive range of ITS solutions that we distribute to customers throughout the U.S. and internationally.
 We believe our solutions increase safety and decrease congestion within our communities, while also reducing urban emissions and other negative environmental conditions.
-We continue to make significant investments to leverage our existing technologies and further expand both our advanced detection sensors and performance analytics systems in the transportation infrastructure market and we are always exploring strategic alternatives intended to optimize the value of our Company.
+We continue to make significant investments to leverage our existing technologies and further expand both our advanced detection sensors and mobility analytics software and related data sets for transportation and infrastructure management.
+Additionally, we are always exploring strategic alternatives intended to optimize the value of our Company.
 Iteris was incorporated in Delaware in 1987 and has operated in its current form since 2004.